 “Find a comfortable routine.”
 Says Alice Boyes, the author of “The Anxiety Toolkit” and former clinical psychologist, and who travels about one week per month.
 But what does a comfortable routine help you with?
 See with a well-planned routine, you can comfortably control most things that you are able to and you can also plan well ahead of time.

-Are You a Stressed Traveller?
+Are You a Stressed Traveler?
 If so, here’s how you can avoid it.
-Below, we share 5 tips that can be employed to relieve travel stress especially when it comes to packing, planning, and the travelling act itself.
+Below, we share 5 tips that can be employed to relieve travel stress especially when it comes to packing, planning, and the traveling act itself.

 1. Create simplified do-do lists